U.S. federal judge halts Trump administration's bid to resume executions

 The last federal execution took place in 2003.
 Since then, protracted litigation over the drugs historically used in lethal injection executions prevented the government from continuing the practice, according to Justice Department officials.

+The four inmates whose execution was scheduled for next month include Daniel Lewis Lee, a white supremacist who was convicted in Arkansas for murdering a family of three, including an 8-year-old girl.

+President Donald Trump, a death penalty supporter, has called for increasing its use for drug traffickers and mass shooters.

-Reporting by Maria Caspani in New York; Editing by Scott Malone and Bernadette Baum
+Reporting by Maria Caspani in New York; Additional reporting by Jonathan Allen; Editing by Bernadette Baum and Steve Orlofsky